 We don’t need to eat fish to be healthy – here’s what to eat instead

-Thanks to ocean documentaries like Seaspiracy and the growing research on destructive fish farming practices and fish sentience, many people are swearing off seafood for good.
+As people become more aware of destructive fish farming practices and fish sentience, many people are swearing off seafood for good.

 Despite what we’ve been taught, fish isn’t the superfood it’s hailed to be and we can obtain the same essential nutrients from plant-based sources.

-Here, we consider the downsides of eating fish, as well the nutritional benefits of alternative plant foods like seaweed and microalgae.
+Here, we consider the downsides of eating fish, as well as the nutritional benefits of alternative plant foods like seaweed and microalgae.